Cactical/Den/README.md

 ## Getting Started

-There are some shell scripts that you can use to install and uninstall DEN, there is also a update shell script that updates the scripts (not DEN itself).
+There are some shell scripts that you can use to install and uninstall DEN, there is also a update shell script that updates the scripts (not DEN itself) (more info on these scripts in the README file on their branch).

-To install and use them, simply run...
+To download and use them, simply run...

     git clone https://github.com/Cactical/Den.git --branch denscripts --single-branch denscripts